Evolution of cosmic filaments in the MTNG simulation: Filament length evolution

 In comoving coordinates, once the Hubble flow is factored out, we can probe the specific effects of gravity and DE on the evolution of filament lengths.
 As revealed by the right panel of Fig.~\ref{Fig:filament_length_function}, the filament length functions are quite similar and span overall the same ranges, indicating little evolution of the comoving lengths with cosmic time.
 We note, however, a slight shift of $\Psi_f$ towards high $L_f$ values at high redshift.
 This can be simply explained by the more homogeneous density fields at high redshifts, leading to fewer peaks (as seen in Sect.~\ref{SubSubSect:Disperse_on_high_z}), and therefore to longer filaments.

 These results characterise the lengths of all the cosmic filaments at a given cosmic time, but say little about the evolutionary pathways followed by individual structures.
-This question will be addressed in the next sections, by building the filament histories and tracking the evolution of filament progenitors with time.
+This question is addressed in the next sections, by building the filament histories and tracking the evolution of filament progenitors with time.